- August 1, 2021

 Our lives have become even more digital since the advent of the internet.
 While digitalization has made our lives easier in many ways, it has also brought new challenges.
 For example, many people believe it’s okay for a company to track me because I have nothing to hide.
-Some might think I don’t need to worry about online privacy, and no one cares about me, but unfortunately, it doesn’t work in 2022.
+Some might think I don’t need to worry about online privacy and no one cares about me, but unfortunately, it doesn’t work in 2022.
 So, it’s time to learn who is tracking you and why.

 Let’s assume you are working on your dream body fitness project and enthusiastically following up XYZ app tracker.
 You give all the required information to that XYZ app since it controls your daily intake and workout plans.
 But did you ever presume what is occurring next?
 Your data is going global, maybe to thousands of other trackers who might use your data for targeted advertising or consumer profiling.
-According to The Washington Post, 5400 hidden apps can exchange data with third parties in a week (Fowler, 2019).
+According to The Washington Post, 5400 hidden apps can exchange data with third parties weekly (Fowler, 2019).

 It’s not overwhelming that the Covid-19 pandemic has changed our regular lifestyle.
 We are persistently relying on the tech world.
 From office meetings to socialization, everything is happening virtually.
 A virtual world is becoming a new world where millions of data are exchanged every moment.
 So, the question quickly arises how safe are you in the age of digital surveillance?
 Mainly when your everyday activities include dozens of mobile apps.